igregson/theCodestead.com/content/post/beginner-friendly-linux-dev-setup.md

 A developer's operating system is akin to the cowboy's horse.
 It should be chosen wisely.
 There'll be lots of time spent on it.
 The better one knows it the more one can get from it.
 So do choose wisely.

 Lots of web devs simply buy a Mac and go to town with OSX.
 Most of these folks would never think of leaving their land of milk and honey.
-But for those not yet initiated in the Mac-world but knowing there must be something better then their Windows reality, consider a beginner friendly Linux setup.
+But for those not yet initiated into the Mac-world but knowing there must be something better then their Windows reality, consider a beginner-friendly Linux setup.

 <!--more-->